 I understand that if I fail to be available to perform the services for which I have been trained under the program, Swedish Medical Center shall be entitled to recover the full balance due and may withhold any funds or benefits I have accrued, i.e., termination pay, including accrued annual leave and/or final paycheck, to apply towards my unpaid debt.
 If there remains a loan balance due after application of the above-identified funds, any amount which Swedish Medical Center is entitled to recover shall be paid by me in monthly installments beginning thirty (30) days after the date of termination.
 The monthly installment payments shall be at the same rate as the payback provision schedule.
-I understand that interest on the balance due will begin upon termination.
+I understand that interest on the balance due will begin upon termination of employment and the first installment will be due thirty (30) days from termination.
 I will be billed for the installment, together with interest at the same percentage that is currently being charged by the Swedish Medical Center Credit Union at the time of my termination.
 Failure to pay any installment when due will cause the entire loan balance to be accelerated and the entire loan balance will immediately become due and payable, no longer giving me the option to pay the loan off on a monthly basis.